AliceTimken/uk-legislators/README.md

 ### Members of Parliament

-A list of current members of the Canadian House of Commons can be found [here](https://www.ourcommons.ca/members/en/search) and downloaded as CSV or XML.
+An interactive list of current members of the UK House of Commons can be found on the official website [here](https://members.parliament.uk/members/Commons).
+This website does not provide a list for accessible download.

+The list of MPs included in this dataset were partly webscraped from the "List of MPs elected in the 2019 United Kingdom general election" [Wikipedia page](https://en.wikipedia.org/wiki/List_of_MPs_elected_in_the_2019_United_Kingdom_general_election).

 ### Legislator Twitter Accounts

-A list of Canadian MP accounts curated by the House of Commons can be found on Twitter [here](https://twitter.com/i/lists/864088912087715840).
-(Note: this list may not contain all legislator Twitter accounts.)
+An outdated list of UK MP accounts from the 2017 election can be found on Twitter [here](https://twitter.com/i/lists/217199644).
+(Note: this list does not contain all current UK MP Twitter accounts.)

 Twitter accounts that could not be matched to a legislator computationally were handcoded based on information provided on legislators' official websites or via the Twitter search function.